Hippocratic Corpus: Authorship, name, origin

-Of the texts in the corpus, none is proven to be by Hippocrates himself.
-The works of the corpus range from Hippocrates' time and school to many centuries later and rival points of view.
+Of the texts in the corpus, none is proven to be by Hippocrates himself, The works of the corpus range from Hippocrates' time and school to many centuries later and rival points of view.
 Franz Zacharias Ermerins identifies the hands of at least nineteen authors in the Hippocratic Corpus.
 However, the varied works of the corpus have gone under Hippocrates' name since antiquity.
+According to Howard Clark Kee, it is a haphazard collection of anonymous authors.

 The corpus may be the remains of a library of Cos, or a collection compiled in the third century BC in Alexandria.
 However, the corpus includes works beyond those of the Coan school of ancient Greek medicine; works from the Cnidian school are included as well.

 Only a fraction of the Hippocratic writings have survived.
 The lost medical literature is sometimes referred to in the surviving treatises, as at the beginning of Regimen.
 Some Hippocratic works are known only in translation from their original Greek to other languages; given that the quality and accuracy of a translation without a surviving original cannot be known, it is difficult to identify the author with certainty.
 "Hippocratic" texts survive in Arabic, Hebrew, Syriac, and Latin.